Capital Gate: Superstructure

 Given the 18° lean of the building, the construction required two diagrid systems: an external diagrid defining the tower's shape and an internal diagrid linked to the central core by eight unique, pin-jointed structural members.
 The external diagrid comprises 720 sections of varying shapes, as it is based on the direction in which the tower leans.
 The external grid carries the weight of the floor while the internal diagrid connects with the external and transfers the load to the core, thereby eliminating the need for columns in the floor.

 World record

 In June 2010, Guinness World Records recognized Capital Gate tower as the world's "farthest manmade leaning building".
 The new record shows that the Capital Gate tower has been built to lean 18° west, which is more than four times that of the Leaning Tower of Suurhusen.
-The Guinness World Records recognition was given by a Guinness-appointed awards committee in January 2010, when the exterior was completed.
+The recognition was given following a thorough evaluation by a Guinness-appointed awards committee, which began in January 2010, when the exterior was completed.